-This complimentary one-day workshop is practitioner-directed by industry and academic ethics and compliance experts.
+This complimentary one-day workshop, sponsored by Kaiser Permanente, is practitioner-directed by industry and academic ethics and compliance experts.
 The focus is on the key challenges facing Ethics and Compliance Officers and staff members in the pharmaceutical, healthcare, and bio-medical science companies operating in global contexts.
 A critical aspect of this workshop looks at how a company responds to global ethical challenges, such as conflicts of interest, privacy, safety, bribery and corruption in medical science and pharmaceutical business practices.
 Ethics and Compliance programs support business objectives, compliance with applicable laws and regulations, as well as creating a company culture that fosters the passion for ethical decision-making in business practice.

 Corporate or individual sponsorships are available.
 Contact Orlando Harris, Executive Director of Business Development and Marketing at 415-817-4321 or email@example.com for more information on how to coordinate a sponsorship.